Catalpa, Northern/Western, HEARTLAND®

 Catalpa speciosa

-Catalpa — Northern/Western, HEARTLAND® (Catalpa speciosa) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–60 ft tall and 20–40 ft wide, and needs low to medium water.
+Catalpa, Northern/Western, HEARTLAND® (Catalpa speciosa) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–60 ft tall and 20–40 ft wide, fast-growing, needs low to medium water, and prefers full sun.
 Big leaves shred in hail; brittle wood breaks in wind and heavy snow.
 Plant where summer storms are buffered and away from structures.

 Photos